semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 $> curl -XPUT "http://localhost:9200/game_of_thrones?pretty"
 {% endhighlight %}

-And the response from the cluster is :
+And the response from the cluster is:

 {% highlight json %}
 {
-    "acknowledge" : true
+    "acknowledge": true
 }
 {% endhighlight %}

 More options can be passed to the index API.
-More about it here : [https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html)
+More about it here: [https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html)

 ### List Indices